xdpirate/gamehorizon/README.md

 * Themes: Light theme, dark theme, [Nord](https://www.nordtheme.com/)
 * Export game data to CSV or HTML formats

-## Security

-There are currently zero security measures implemented.
-For external access, you can use `.htaccess` based authentication or a reverse proxy with authentication.
-Alternatively, you can make sure the application isn't exposed outside your local network.

-## Installation
+## Installation/Usage

+### Running on preinstalled AMP stack

+1. Clone/download this repository.
-Clone/download this repository and put the gamehorizon folder in your web server document root (typically `/var/www/html`).
+2. Put the gamehorizon directory in your web server document root (typically `/var/www/html`).

-### Database credentials

-You need to create `credentials.php` in the same directory as `index.php`, and populate it with the following:
+3. Create `credentials.php` within the same directory as `index.php`, and populate it with the following:

 ```
 <?php